jyoung4242/articles/peasy/bindings/bindings.md

 `;
 ```

-based on the truthy status of the darkMode property in the model, different text renders.
+Based on the truthy status of the darkMode property in the model, different text renders.
 If true, the div will say
 `I am using Dark mode now!` and if its set to false, it will render `I am using Light mode now!`.

 ### One-time text bindings